vncs001/vncs001/README.md

 ## Hi, I'm Vinícius 👋

-- 🔭 I’m currently working on front-end
+- 🔭 I’m currently working on front-end.
-- 📚 I’m currently learning
+- 📚 I’m currently a cybersecurity and web development student.
 - 📫 How to reach me: vncsmoraes.dev@gmail.com

 ##